Fazal-Ansari/TY-Sem-6-Mini_project/README.md

 - **Saving**: Flagged images are saved in separate directories (`/real_images` and `/fake_images`) based on the prediction.
 - **Confidence Scores**: Confidence scores for both real and fake predictions are displayed.

-#### Emojis:
-Include emojis in the README.md file to make it visually appealing and engaging.
-For example:
-- ⚙️ for technologies used
-- 📁 for directory structure
-- 🚀 for instructions
-- ℹ️ for documentation

-Feel free to customize and expand this documentation according to your project's specific details and requirements!